tobert/tobert.github.io/src/post/installing-cassandra-spark-stack.md

 fan of LSB so I redirect all of the /var files to /srv/cassandra so they're all in one place.
 There's only one SSD in the target systems so the commit log goes on the same drive.

-Note that my systems have a bridge in front of the default interface.
-You will need to adjust the ip=$() line to work on your systems.
+I configured portacluster nodes to have a bridge in front of the default interface, making br0 the default interface.

 ```
 cat cassandra-config.sh
 ip=$(ip addr show br0 |perl -ne 'if ($_ =~ /inet (\d+\.\d+\.\d+\.\d+)/) { print $1 }')

-perl -ibak -pe "
+perl -i.bak -pe "
   s/^(cluster_name:).*/\$1 'Portable Cluster'/;
   s/^(listen|rpc)_address:.*/\${1}_address: $ip/;
   s|/var/lib|/srv|;